-What Is & Isn’t Worth Your Money At Ulta This Holiday Season, According To A Former Ulta Manager
+What Is & Isn’t Worth Your Money At ULTA This Holiday Season — As Told By A Former Store Manager

 A glittering utopia of impulse buys, captivating packaging, and the thought that your life could be that much better if you had just one more lipstick.

 Shopping at Ulta during the holidays can be a dangerous game to play.
 Everything is covered in glitter, decked in adorable holiday packaging, and labeled “Limited Edition!”
 If you’re at all like me (a mix of beauty enthusiast and bargain hunter, with a dash of anxiety for good measure), it’s easy to feel overwhelmed by the options or feel compelled to buy every pretty package you see.
 The mesmerizing siren’s call of sparkly capitalism is hard to resist, I know.
 However, this is a great time of year to try out higher-end items you wouldn’t normally purchase for yourself, or to repurchase your old favorites.
 But it can be hard to sift through and find a deal that’s really worth it without a little preparation.

 In a past life (that now feels very far away), I worked as a manager at Ulta.
 I survived two holiday seasons and have been able to test out and try many of their festive offerings.
 Now I can confidently declare what, generally, is worth your money, and what’s pretty much not.
 Ulta is fairly predictable and consistent in its holiday collections and gift sets.
 Each year, I’ve noticed the same good and not-so-good value buys.
 So let’s take a look!